 The Same Four men… a Greek Orthodox priest, two Jewish guys who had been with the Rabbi’s group on the prayer floor, and the forth, a tall American who always wore a vest and tan fedora.
 Following events on the evening of Yom Kippur, (See Ch.
 1), we met these men – continued to meet them – separately and only in passing.
 Continue Reading

-Glorian Bonnette and I had met at a meeting where she was speaking, a meeting sponsored by a mutual friend – an evangelist with a reputation for giving accurate prophetic readings.
-Glorian did the prophetic thing too, so after listening to her stories of miraculous encounters I asked her for a “read.”
-Short story made shorter – I was intrigued enough with what she said that by the end of the afternoon I had offered to travel as a member of her ministry group.
-Injury and age had combined making travel and the heavy lifting required to stage meetings painful.
+I met Glorian Bonnette at a meeting where she was speaking, a meeting sponsored by a mutual friend – an evangelist with a reputation for giving accurate prophetic readings.
+Glorian did the prophetic thing too so after listening to her stories of miraculous encounters I asked her for a “read.”
+Short story made shorter I was intrigued enough with what she said that by the end of the afternoon I had offered to travel as a member of her ministry group.
+Injury and age had combined making travel and the heavy lifting it requires painful.
 It was clear that she needed more help.

-And so began a four month odyssey in South East Asia.
-Singapore, which would be “home base,” is one of the most beautiful cities in the world.
-From this comfortable oasis we traveled to cities and remote villages in Malaysia, Thailand and Indonesia.
-Glorian was not a typical missionary – actually more of an evangelist.
+So began a four month odyssey in South East Asia.
+Singapore would be our “home base.”
+It’s alsop one of the most beautiful cities in the world.
+From this comfortable oasis we traveled the archepelego.
+Bankock, Kuala Lumpor, smaller cities and remote villages up and down Thailand, Malaysia, and Indonesia.
+Glorian was a self styled evangelist, an encourager.
 The people who came to her meetings were looking for a message from God.
 To Glorian’s credit she came to give – not to get.
 Good thing, because by appearance, certainly by comparison, most who attended, were extremely poor.
 Continue Reading

 Before leaving Singapore on my original return flight ticket I bought another that would get me from the US to Israel.
 Arriving home, I stayed only long enough wash cloths and re-pack.
 Flying from the Boise to Chicago, with a night in the air over the Atlantic, put me in Munich by morning of the next day.
 Changing planes here meant I would be flying the last leg on Lufthansa.
 Unlike United, Lufthansa, allowed a bare minimum of carry on baggage – insisting that you check anything larger than a wallet before boarding – which meant more hands pawing through my stuff.
 And even before September 2001, passengers waiting to board flights to Israel were watched by armed guards.
 Thankfully, no shots were fired and we were soon on our way.
 Crossing the Alps and Southern Europe the plane banked left once we were out over the Mediterranean routing us straight into Tel Aviv.
 This near the end of the second leg of a long trip I was anxious to get to a room, shower and sleep.
 After a short wait at passport control, I retrieved my roll aboard and made my way unchallenged through customs and out into an arrival hall.
 There I was greeted by expectant faces – all waiting for someone else.
 Some held one words signs that said things like, Greenburg or Sheraton or UNESCO.
 They are never for me but I can’t resist looking – as if by chance someone knew I was coming.
 Apparently no one did.
 Outside of the terminal the late afternoon sun felt good.
 A warm breeze tugged at the tops of the palm trees as I stood waiting for the bus that would take me the last thirty miles.
 Continue Reading